apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>phase describes the phase of the component and the detail information of the phases are as following:
-Running: the component is running. [terminal state]
-Stopped: the component is stopped, as no running pod. [terminal state]
-Failed: the component is unavailable, i.e. all pods are not ready for Stateless/Stateful component and Leader/Primary pod is not ready for Consensus/Replication component. [terminal state]
-Abnormal: the component is running but part of its pods are not ready.
-Leader/Primary pod is ready for Consensus/Replication component. [terminal state]
-Creating: the component has entered creating process.
-Updating: the component has entered updating process, triggered by Spec. updated.</p>
+<p>phase describes the phase of the component and the detail information of the phases are as following:<br />Running: the component is running. [terminal state]<br />Stopped: the component is stopped, as no running pod. [terminal state]<br />Failed: the component is unavailable, i.e. all pods are not ready for Stateless/Stateful component and<br />Leader/Primary pod is not ready for Consensus/Replication component. [terminal state]<br />Abnormal: the component is running but part of its pods are not ready.<br />Leader/Primary pod is ready for Consensus/Replication component. [terminal state]<br />Creating: the component has entered creating process.<br />Updating: the component has entered updating process, triggered by Spec. updated.</p><br />
 </td>
 </tr>
 <tr>